preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/tutorial/index.rst

 .. image:: tutorial-settings-1-new2.png

-+ **Title**: Add/edit the title for the Tutorial (not shown for users).
-You can add a title in all languages used in the tenant (Click the flag to change language).
++ **Title**: Add/edit the title for the tutorial (not shown for users).
+You can add a title in all languages used in the tenant (click the flag to change language).
 + **Add step**: Use the button to add a new tutorial step after the last step.
 + **Preview**: When you want to check how the tutorial will look for users, select this button.
-+ **Target Settings**: To select pages where this Tutorial should be available, click here.
++ **Target settings**: To select pages where this tutorial should be available, click here.
 The number to the right of the link indicates the number of pages selected.
-You also use the Target Setting to set if the tutorial should start automatically or not.
+You also use the Target setting to set if the tutorial should start automatically or not.

-The following fields and options are available for the steps in the Tutorial:
+The following fields and options are available for the steps in the tutorial:

 .. image:: tutorial-steps-settings-new.png

 + **Reorder**: When you have added a number of steps, use this button to reorder the steps.
 (See below for more information).
 + **Title**: This is the title for the step, and it's shown for users.
 You can add a title in all languages used in the tenant, click the flag to change language.
 To langauge shown for a user depends on that user's preferred language setting.
-+ **Add Image**: To add an image to the step, click this link and use the Media Picker.
++ **Add image**: To add an image to the step, click this link and use the media picker.
 It's not mandatory to add an image.
-See this page for more information about the Media Picker: :doc:`The Media Picker </general-assets/media-picker/index>`
+See this page for more information about the Media Picker: :doc:`The Media picker </general-assets/media-picker/index>`
 + **Content**: Use this field to add the text for this step, using the RTF Editor.
 The langauge shown for a user depends on that user's preferred language setting.
 For more information about how to use the RTF Editor, see: :doc:`Editing text with the RTF Editor </general-assets/rtf-editor/index>`

 When you add a step, you can see that another dot is created in the navigation bar.
 Click the dot to go to a step for editing.